great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_redshift_datasource.rst

             .. code-block:: bash

-                Attempting to instantiate class from config...
+                Attempting to instantiate class from config ...
                     Instantiating as a ExecutionEnvironment, since class_name is ExecutionEnvironment Successfully instantiated ExecutionEnvironment